Jann Klose: Music career

-In 2007, Jann began work on his third full-length album Reverie, Stewart Lerman and the guidance of Rob Grenoble at Water Music Recorders in Hoboken, New Jersey.
+In 2007, Jann began work on his third album Reverie, Stewart Lerman and the guidance of Rob Grenoble at Water Music Recorders in Hoboken, New Jersey.
 The album featured over 15 musicians and singers, including new bandmates Leah Potteiger (violin) and Megan Marolf (oboe) as well as guest musicians Ryan Scott, Doug Hinrichs, Roosevelt Credit, Pedro da Silva, Dan Brantigan and Peter Sachon.
 The album was mastered by Dominick Maita (Airshow Mastering).